chuchugo/war_game/readme.md

+# War Card Game
 # Introduction about this web app
 This is a web app for war card game using django.
 It has three pages.
 'Home' page, 'game' API page for starting a new game with two simulated players, and also 'summary' page for checking about history player's playing history.

 # Rules
 https://bicyclecards.com/how-to-play/war/
-no kings involved.
+no jokers are used.
 when in pairs, if one player has not enough card, that player lose.

-# Instruction about how to run this web app
+# Instruction about how to run this
-image.png

 ## django preparation
 this is a django + html + css program. to run a django web app you need to: